Gallbladder Surgery in Anchorage, AK

 This procedure is performed when your gallbladder is severely inflamed, infected, or scarred from other surgeries or if problems occured during a laparoscopic cholecystectomy.
 A large incision will be made on the right side of your abdomen and your tissues will be pulled back to remove the gallbladder.

 About 3 to 4 small incisions will be made in your abdomen, and a laparoscope (a thin, tube-like instrument with a video camera in the end) will be inserted through one of the incisions, to show your gallbladder on the screen.
 Next, a surgical instrument will be inserted through another incision to remove your gallbladder.

 Far North Surgery is a certified and trusted surgery center in Anchorage, Alaska, that specializes in gallbladder disease diagnosis, treatment, and surgery.
 We are committed to providing successful, safe, and latest surgical procedures coupled with state-of-the-art equipment and facilities.
-Our surgeons are well-trained and highly experienced in performing open and minimally invasive gallbladder surgeries.
+Our surgeon,

-today if you are looking for an experienced gallbladder surgeon in Anchorage, Alaska.
+today if you are looking for an experienced and the best gallbladder surgeon in Anchorage, Alaska.

 Most people can return to their routine activities within 7-10 days post-surgery.
 However, those who have the procedure performed laparoscopically may experience soreness for about one week.